Ortus-Solutions/docker-commandbox/README.md

 ##### HTTP2 Support

-If enabling HTTP2 via the `runwar.args` option of `--http2-enable=true`, the SSL port in the current version of CommandBox/Runwar is overridden to `1444`.
-In order to access this port, you would need to:

-* Set the `SSL_PORT` environment variable to `1444`
-* Provide a port mapping to the external host from the external SSL port to port `1444`
+You may enable HTTP2 support via the `runwar.args` option of `--http2-enable=true`.
+Once enabled, the Undertow server will serve both HTTPS and HTTP traffic with HTTP2 support

 ##### Server Configuration Variables